How to Register as a Self Employed or Freelancer with HMRC

 Register as Self Employed with HMRC Online

 If a self-employed individual is using the online service for the first time, they need to sign-in at the Government Gateway account or can use the GOV.UK verify.
-It will take approximately ten (10) minutes to sign up to the GOV.UK verify and once this is done, it can be used for other government services.
+It will take approximately ten (10) minutes to sign up for the GOV.UK verify and once this is done, it can be used for other government services.
 However, this service cannot be used to purchase other software or forms to send self assessment returns for a:

 - Trust and estate